mjordan/islandora_scg/README.md

 ## Introduction

 This module uses ImageMagick's `convert` command to generate sample images containing brief text, which are then ingested along with an accompanying MODS datastream using Islandora Batch's drush interface.
-It can generate objects with the following content models:
+It can generate and ingest objects with the following content models:

 * Basic image
 * Large image